DENTAL IMPLANT COSTS – DENVER, CO

 TYPES OF DENTAL IMPLANTS

-There are many different types of dental implants, and each of these replacement tooth roots are custom crafted to precise specifications using high quality materials.
+There are many different types of dental implants, and each of these replacement tooth roots is custom crafted to precise specifications using high-quality materials.
 All of the high quality, and custom crafting comes at a premium.
-However, the long lasting results that look and feel like natural teeth make these tooth replacement options well worth the investment for many patients.
+However, the long-lasting results that look and feel like natural teeth make these tooth replacement options well worth the investment for many patients.
 In most cases, your dental implants will be crafted from titanium or zirconia as these materials have been tested and proven effective.
 The implant posts are placed surgically, which also adds to the overall cost of treatment.

 WHAT ARE THE STAGES OF DENTAL IMPLANT TREATMENT?

 In addition to the surgical placement of dental implant posts, there are several other stages to this complex treatment.
 We may need to begin with one or more preparatory procedures like bone or soft tissue grafts and tooth extractions.
 Then, we surgically place the custom dental implant posts.
 It can take months for the implants to fuse with the bone and gum tissue.
 Once this process, called osseointegration, is completed, we attach abutment posts that affix the implants to the replacement teeth.
 We capture impressions of the smile after abutments are in place that will be used by our lab to craft your replacement dental crown, bridge, partial, or full denture.
 Finally, your restoration is affixed to the dental implant posts to recreate your healthy, functional smile.